canonical/jaas-documentation/howto/manage-relations.md

 (remove-a-relation)=
 ## Remove a relation

-Given two entities A and B and a pre-existing relation between them, to remove the relation, run the `auth relation remove` command followed by the tag of A, the access level that A has to B, and the tag of B. For example:
+Given two entities A and B and a pre-existing relation between them, to remove the relation, run the `auth relation remove` command followed by the tag of A, the relation, and the tag of B. For example:

 ```text
 jimmctl auth relation remove user-alice@canonical.com member group-mygroup